You know you need life insurance, but you’re not sure how much you need to leave your survivors.

 Calculating final and emergency expenses can be complicated, because you don’t have a crystal ball that tells you how much your medical or hospital expenses will be, or if you even will have any.

-Add up your long-term obligations.
-This includes your mortgage and college tuition.
+Add up your long-term obligations, including your mortgage and future college tuition.

-Calculating an education fund is tricky because you have no idea where your children will be going to college.
+Calculating an education fund is tricky because you have no idea where your children may go to college.
 Perhaps the best method is to use the present average college cost in the United States and the number of years away your children are from entering college.
 According to The College Board, tuition can vary from $36,000 for a public, four-year institution to $120,000 or more for a private, four-year institution.

 - Calculate family maintenance expenses.
 These include such necessities as child care, food, clothing, utility bills, entertainment, travel, and transportation.
 Calculate this figure based on a year’s worth of expenses, then multiply that times the number of years you want to provide this income.

 Now that you’ve tallied all of your income needs, figure out what resources you have to meet them.
 To do this, add all available savings, stocks, bonds, mutual funds, the death benefit payable under existing life insurance (such as group life through your employer), and Social Security.
 You and your spouse can find out how much you’ll get through the Social Security Administration (SSA) by visiting the SSA’s Web site, where you can get an estimate of how much you should have in Social Security benefits.

-It's important to count only liquid assets (those that could be quickly converted to cash) among your resources.
-You shouldn't count items such as your home or automobile, because selling them for cash after you die would mean changing your family's lifestyle.
+It’s important to count only liquid assets (those you can quickly convert to cash) among your resources.
+You shouldn’t count items like your home or automobile because selling them for cash after you die would mean changing your family’s lifestyle.

 - Subtract your resources from the amount of capital needed to meet your family’s total financial needs.
 The figure you get represents the amount of life insurance you should buy.